Meet Pisces the Fish, 1st constellation of the zodiac

 By some definitions, we’ll continue to live within the Age of Pisces as long the sun shines in front of this constellation on the March equinox.
 By the way, although the sun hasn’t appeared in front of the constellation Aries on the equinox for over 2,000 years, we still refer to the March equinox point as the First Point in Aries.

-If we accept the constellation boundaries as defined by the International Astronomical Union, the Age of Pisces started in 68 B.C. and the Age of Aquarius will begin in 2597.
 But there are many varied views on this, some of which you can read about in this post: When does the Age of Aquarius begin?

 Bottom line: Pisces the Fish is a zodiac constellation that is high in the sky on December evenings.
 Look for it and its asterism, the Circlet of Pisces.

 Meet Taurus the Bull in the evening sky

 Meet Gemini the Twins, home to 2 bright stars

 Leo the Lion and its backward question mark